scastlara/graphcompare/README.md

 # SYNOPSIS

-    dotcompare  --input file1.dot,file2.dot \\
+    graphcompare  --input file1.dot,file2.dot \\
                   --stats                     \\
                   --colors HARD               \\
                   --output output.dot         \\
                   --table table.tbl           \\
                   --venn venn.svg             \\
                   --web graph.html

 # DESCRIPTION

-This application compares two or more DOT (graphviz) files.
+This application compares two or more graph files (DOT or tabular).
 It prints a merged graph with different colors for nodes and edges depending on the files in which they appear.
-To read the dotfiles, dotcompare uses the module Dot::Parser, located in lib/.
+To read the files, graphcompare uses the module Dot::Parser or the module Tabgraph::Reader, both located in lib/.

-The main functionality of the script can be found at lib/Dot/Compare.pm.
-This distribution comes with a command-line tool (dotcompare) to compare the DOT files.
+The main functionality of the script can be found at lib/Graphs/Compare.pm.
+This distribution comes with a command-line tool (graphcompare) to compare the files.

-By default, dotcompare will print the resulting graph to STDOUT, but you can change it with the option -o (see options below).
+By default, graphcompare will print the resulting graph to STDOUT, but you can change it with the option --output (see options below).

-dotcompare has some optional outputs, each one specified by one option.
+graphcompare has some optional outputs, each one specified by one option.

 - **Venn diagram**

-    If given the option -v, dotcompare will create an svg file containing a venn diagram.
+    If given the option -v, graphcompare will create an svg file containing a venn diagram.
 In this image, you will be able to see a comparison of the counts of nodes and relationships in each input DOT file, and those nodes/relationships common to more than one file.
 The colors will be